Marshall Christmann: Legislative legacy

 While in the House of Representatives Christmann negotiated to create a port authority in his district.
 Since the inception of the state in 1861 Kansas has only had four port authority's, of which only three still currently operate in the state.
 The Christmann negotiations secured a passing vote of 121 to 0 in the House and 40 to 0 in the Senate.
 The impact helped job growth in Christmann's district that was double the states percentage numbers during his tenure in the House.

-Sponsored legislation

-Representative Christmann's sponsored legislation consisted of several bills aimed at government accountability as well as government transparency reforms, these proposed laws included: